Please see FAQs under the categories below

 For event days, there are 800 street car parking spaces within 400m of the site which allows for well over 2000 additional visitors.

-There will be spaces for Persons With Disability located at the cultural centre entrance.
+There will be spaces for Persons With Disability located at the Cultural Centre entrance.

 Why does the plan remove the existing car park within the park?